geospace-code/georinex/README.md

 legacy iterative methods, and allows for HPC / out-of-core operations on massive amounts of GNSS data.

 Writes to NetCDF4 (subset of HDF5), with `zlib` compression.
-This is a couple order of magnitude speedup in reading/converting RINEX data and allows filtering/processing of gigantic files too large to fit into RAM.
+This yields orders of magnitude speedup in reading/converting RINEX data and allows filtering/processing of gigantic files too large to fit into RAM.

 Another key advantage of GeoRinex is the Xarray base class, that allows all the database-like indexing power of Pandas to be unleashed.